Menu

 1. When can I apply for camp?

 • The number of DeafBlind individuals we accept GREATLY depends on every volunteer’s full commitment to the entire duration of the camp.
 The sooner, the better!
-The applications are open on February 1st.
+Please watch for announcements for the various camps held throughout the year.

 2. How will I know if I am accepted?

-• We will start sending out the acceptance package around April 30th to all volunteers.
+• We will start sending out the acceptance package around 30 days prior to camp to all volunteers.
 If the camp is full, the coordinator(s) will contact you to ask if you want to be placed on a wait list.

 3. What if I apply and change my mind?